childmindresearch/wristpy/docs/wristpy_tutorial.md

 In this example we will go over the built-in functions to directly read the raw accelerometer and light data, and how to quickly visualize this information.

-The built in `readers` module can be used to load all the sensor and metadata from one of the support wristwatches (`.gt3x` or `.bin`), the reader will automatically select the appropriate loading methodology.
+The built-in `readers` module can be used to load all the sensor and metadata from one of the support wristwatches (`.gt3x` or `.bin`), the reader will automatically select the appropriate loading methodology.

 ```python
 from wristpy.io.readers import readers